Sexuality is our birthright, and must be reclaimed in order for us to be free individuals.

 During its seven-year run, Sandstone Retreat attracted around 500 members and 8,000 visitors, was featured across national media, played a central role in the bestselling 1980 book ‘Thy Neighbor’s Wife’ by Gay Talese, and became shorthand for the Sexual Revolution across America.

 University professors nationwide flocked to visit Sandstone’s new kind of unstructured free love community to view and study members happily living such an alternate lifestyle to the rest of mainstream-America.
 Through Sandstone’s popularity, Barbara and John became darlings of the media, with newspapers, magazines, television shows and authors clamoring for interviews.

 Barbara says it was at Sandstone that she found her real purpose in life, leading people into a new lifestyle of self-discovery and allowing a person’s mind, body, and sexuality to come together with a new sense of liberation; Barbara’s goal was to understand society and set it free.
 Barbara’s relationship with her husband was based on mutual trust and friendship and created a bond so strong that they were inseparable for forty-seven years, until John’s death in 2013.

-Barbara has published her first book, ‘Free Love and The Sexual Revolution: Finding Yourself by Removing Sexual Boundaries’, in which she shares her story of being the co-founder of the Sandstone Retreat for the first time ever.
-‘Free Love and The Sexual Revolution’ is available from barbarawilliamson.org
+Barbara has published her first book, ‘the Journey of the most Liberated woman in America, in which she shares her story of being the co-founder of the Sandstone Retreat for the first time ever is available from barbarawilliamson.org